FACTBOX-Sports events around the world hit by coronavirus pandemic

 GOLF * The year's first major, the Masters, was postponed from April 9-12 to "some later date".

-* The next three LPGA Tour events scheduled for Arizona and California were postponed. * The Indian Open, the Maybank Championship in Kuala Lumpur and the China Open were postponed.

-* The Andalucia Masters originally scheduled from April 30-May 3 has been postponed.
+* The European Tour postponed five events, through until the April 30-May 3 Andalucia Masters.
 GYMNASTICS

 * The All-Around World Cup (Stuttgart; March 20-22) was cancelled.
 HORSE RACING